-High-fidelity.
-The one overriding advantage of class-A is high-fidelity, ie sonic performance.
+The one key advantage of class A topology is high fidelity, ie the best sonic performance.

 Basics

-Class-A amplifiers deliver the smoothest, most euphonic sonic performance and the lowest objectionable distortion.
-That’s what class-A is designed for, and that’s why ALL the very best amplifiers are class-A, where cost is no object.
+Class A amplifiers deliver the smoothest, most euphonic sonic performance and the lowest objectionable distortion.
+That’s why class A is used in high-end designs despite its shortcomings and why the very best amplifiers are class A, where cost is no object.
+The best class A amplifiers are MOSFET or tube-based designs in my experience.

 But Mike, I heard a cheap Chinese class-A tube amplifier and it sounded like sh%t!